-A: The enclosed form of proxy is being solicited by the management of the Corporation and the associated costs will be borne by the Corporation.
+A: The enclosed Form of Proxy is being solicited by the management of the Corporation.
+The costs incurred in the preparation and mailing of the Form of Proxy, Notice of Annual Meeting and this Proxy Circular will be borne by the Corporation.
 The solicitation will be made primarily by mail but may also be made by telephone, in writing or in person by employees of the Corporation.

-Q: What if I sign the form of proxy enclosed with this circular?
+Q: What if I sign the Form of Proxy enclosed with this Proxy Circular?

-A: Signing the enclosed form of proxy gives authority to James S. Butyniec, President and Chief Executive Officer of the Corporation, or failing him, John B. Dekker, Chief Financial Officer and Corporate Secretary of the Corporation, or to another person you have appointed, to vote your shares at the meeting.
+A: Signing the enclosed Form of Proxy gives authority to James S. Butyniec, President and Chief Executive Officer of the Corporation, or failing him, John B. Dekker, Chief Financial Officer and Corporate Secretary of the Corporation, or to another person you have appointed, to vote your shares at the Meeting.